-One of my friends who used to study at Kyoto University recommended to go hiking at Mt.
-Kurama.
-Sometimes, it was overwhelming and tiring to walk in crowded Kyoto town with many tourists.
+One of my friends who used to study at Kyoto University recommended to go hiking at Mount Kurama.
+Sometimes, it was overwhelming and tiring to walk in crowded Kyoto town with many visitors.
 In that case, we could escape from the tiredness to refreshing areas.
-It took only 1 hour from Kyoto Station to Kurama Station by rail.
+Here is your complete quick guide to Kurama.

 When you arrive at Kurama Station, you will see a huge red Tengu, which is a long-nosed goblin.
 There is an old tale in which Tengu taught martial arts to Yoshitsune Minamoto, a hero of the Kamakura era in the 12th Century.
 In Japan, we have many kinds of local mascots from HELLO KITTY to Sento-kun in Nara.
 I believed Kurama Tengu is one of the earliest local mascots in Japan.
 Many licensed goods from key holders to towels were sold there.
 I did get my fortune told with Omikuji and got a key holder.

-It’s only a 2-minute cable car ride to go to Tahotou in Mt.
-Kurama, but if you wish to enjoy hiking, you should take the mountain path.
-The path was steep and narrow in some areas.
-Monks used to train themselves there.
-The path was not paved but was well maintained with wood and stones.
-Jogging shoes or flat shoes are recommended.
+The path was steep and narrow in some areas and it was not paved but was well maintained with wood and stones.
 The flowing water of the small river was so clean and the surrounding greenery was bright.
-Kurama is one of the best places for the forest bathing.
+Mount Kurama is one of the best places for the forest bathing.

-When I talked to a staff member of the Ryokan in Kyoto, she said walking shoes or flat shoes would be fine to hike at Mt.
-Kurama.
-People from Kyoto go to Mt.
-Kurama for mountain hiking.
-It is obvious because Mt.
-Kurama used to be a training area for mountain ascetics.
+When I talked to a staff member of the Ryokan in Kyoto, she said walking shoes or flat shoes would be fine to hike at Mount Kurama.
+People from Kyoto go to Mount Kurama for mountain hiking.
+It is obvious because Mount Kurama used to be a training area for mountain ascetics.
 I was fine with my flat shoes, but trekking shoes would be much better.
 Some people are taking their dogs for a walk while enjoying the green nature and clear brook.

-It gradually becomes steeper and takes one and a half hours to arrive at the Kifune area from Mt.
-Kurama.
+It gradually becomes steeper and takes one and a half hours to arrive at the Kifune area from Mount Kurama.
 The Kurama and Kifune areas used to be Japanese mountain ascetics fields, so you can see quiet and steep mountain scenery.
-We could go through to the Kifune area which is popular for Kawayuka.
-There is a hiking course between Kurama and Kifune with a solemn atmosphere.
-Some people brought their dogs for a walk.
 It was not so hard, but it took 1.5 hours and I was so relieved to finally arrive at the Kifune area.

 川床 (Kawayuka) riverside terrace restaurant